Haliotis elegans

-Haliotis elegans, common name the elegant abalone, is a species of sea snail, a marine gastropod mollusk in the family Haliotidae, the abalones.
+Haliotis elegans, common name the elegant abalone, is a species of sea snail, a marine gastropod mollusk in the family Haliotidae, the abalone.

 Description

 The size of the shell varies between 70 mm and 100 mm.
 "The elongated shell is rather narrow, subtruncate at its base, spirally densely and deeply sulcate.
 Its color pattern is ferruginous-buff, marbled and flamed with red.
 The inner surface is lightly grooved and brilliantly pearly.
 The spire is very short.